microsoft/live-share/docs/index.md

 Ready to get going?
 In this article we'll run you through some concepts and how to install Visual Studio Live Share.
 If you're looking for an abridged version, check out the [share](quickstart/share.md) and [join](quickstart/join.md) quickstarts.

+>**Tip:** Did you know you can *join your own collaboration session*?
+This allows you to try Live Share on your own or to spin up a instance of VS or VS Code and connect to it remotely!
+You can even use the same identity on both instances.
+Check it out!

 ## Install Visual Studio Live Share

 Before you begin, you'll need to be sure you've got a version of Visual Studio or Visual Studio Code installed that meets Live Share's core requirements.